tareezgh/MedCall/README.md

 In the **Phase B** folder, we have the implementation phase, which includes the code and additional deliverables.
 The products are:
 - **The book**: Updated documentation reflecting the development and outcomes of the project.
 - **Presentation (PPT)**: A PowerPoint presentation summarizing the project progress and results.
-- **A demo for MedCall**: A video demonstrating the main scenario of MedCall in action.
+- **MedCall Demo**: A video demonstrating the main scenario of MedCall in action.
 - **Code Implementation**: The actual code for the frontend and backend, showcasing the working platform.

 ---